jemarq04/bash-argparse/README.md

 Use this function to retrieve the value of a given optional flag (or positional argument).
 If the optional flag (or positional argument) was not provided by the user, this function will return the default value you provide.
 Usage: `bap_get_else $arg $default`.
   * If the optional flag is a boolean flag, you can simply run `bap_get_else $arg`.
-If the flag was not provided byt he user, this function will return false.
+If the flag was not provided by the user, this function will return false.